-Surgical Technology (Arizona)
+Surgical Technology Clinical Rotation (Arizona)

-The Scottsdale Campus is centered around a beautiful five-story outpatient clinic.
-This modern facility contains 240 exam rooms, an outpatient surgery center equipped for general anesthesia, a full-service laboratory, a pharmacy, a patient-education library, an endoscopy suite and a 188-seat auditorium for patient, staff and student education programs.
-Services in more than 66 medical and surgical disciplines are provided, including programs in cancer treatment and organ transplantation.
+The Mayo Clinic campus in Scottsdale is centered around a beautiful, five-story outpatient clinic.
+This modern facility contains extensive exam rooms, an outpatient surgery center equipped for general anesthesia, a full-service laboratory, pharmacy, patient education library, endoscopy suite, and a 188-seat auditorium for patient, staff and student education programs.
+Services in numerous medical and surgical disciplines are provided, including outstanding programs in cancer treatment and organ transplantation.

-Graduation and Certification
+Graduation and certification

-You may obtain voluntary professional certification from the Liaison Council on Certification for the Surgical Technologist by graduating from the GateWay Community College Science Surgical Technology Program, which is accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP), and passing a national certification examination.
+You may obtain voluntary professional certification from the National Board of Surgical Technology and Surgical Assisting by graduating from the GateWay Community College Surgical Technology program and passing a national certification examination.
 You then may use the designation Certified Surgical Technologist (CST).
 Continuing education or re-examination is required to maintain certification, which must be renewed every six years.